Lockheed AH-56 Cheyenne: Program demise

 The Cheyenne program was canceled by the Secretary of the Army on 9 August 1972.
 The helicopter's large size and inadequate night/all-weather capability were reasons stated by the Army for the cancellation.
 The Cheyenne's analog and mechanical weapons systems were becoming out of date as new digital systems that were more accurate, faster, and lighter were being developed.
 The Cheyenne's unit cost had increased and was likely to increase further if new avionics were incorporated.

 On 17 August 1972, the Army initiated the Advanced Attack Helicopter (AAH) program.
 AAH sought an attack helicopter based on combat experience in Vietnam, with a lower top speed of 145 kn and twin engines for improved survivability.
 Lockheed offered the CL-1700, a modified version of the Cheyenne with two engines and omitted the pusher propeller, without success.
 The AAH program led to the AH-64 Apache, which entered service in the mid-1980s.

 After the cancellation, the Army conducted an evaluation of the seventh Cheyenne equipped with the AMCS flight control system.
 The testing showed the AMCS removed most of the remaining control problems, improved stability, improved handling, and decreased the pilot workload.
 With the AMCS, the Cheyenne reached a speed of 215 kn in level flight and in a dive achieved 245 kn; it also demonstrated improved maneuverability at high speeds.
 Prototype #7 was the last Cheyenne to fly.
 Lockheed had counted on the Cheyenne to establish itself in the helicopter market with its rigid rotor technology, but the ambitious project was unsuccessful.
 The firm did not pursue development of another helicopter.

-Lockheed proposed a civilian version of the Cheyenne as the CL-1026.
-This would have been a 30-seater helicopter, but the design never made it off the drawing board.
+Civilian variants

+Lockheed designed three civilian passenger variants of the Cheyenne layout, the CL-1026, CL-1060, and CL-1090.
+The last two digits represented the number of passenger seats for each design.
+The 1026 was to seat 30-35 passengers, the 1060 seat sixty passengers, and the 1090 seat ninety.
+These variants did not progress beyond the initial design stage.